Look at new unconfirmed bugs since noon PST on the last triager's rotation. Use this issue tracker query.

 If it's a regression, browse through the git history of relevant files to try and figure out when it regressed.
 CC authors / primary reviewers of any strongly suspect CLs.

-If you are having trouble with an issue, particularly for help understanding net-export logs, email the public email@example.com list for help debugging.
-If it's a crasher, or for some other reason discussion needs to be done in private, see internal documentation for details
+If you are having trouble with an issue, particularly for help understanding net-internals logs, email the public firstname.lastname@example.org list for help debugging.
+If it's a crasher, or for some other reason discussion needs to be done in private, use email@example.com.
+TODO(mmenke): Write up a net-internals tips and tricks docs.

 If it appears to be a bug in the unowned core of the network stack (i.e. no subcomponent applies, or only the Internals>Network>HTTP subcomponent applies, and there's no clear owner), try to figure out the exact cause.